FAQs and More

 Do you close during inclement weather?

-We open and operate regardless of the weather.
-We know it can be a bit of a drive to get here, so we’re open as advertised when you arrive.
+Historically, we open and operate regardless of the weather — we know it can be a bit of a drive to get here, so we’re almost always open as advertised when you arrive.
+(There have been only a couple of very rare exceptions, due to extreme weather events, over the past seven decades.)

 Rain is a part of summer, and it rarely lasts all day.
-Our rides and shows operate even in the rain.
-We provide complimentary rain ponchos if a shower pops up, and visiting on a rainy day (or even a nice day that had rain in the forecast) often results in a most memorable and enJOYable visit.
+Our rides and shows operate even in the rain, and visiting on a rainy day (or even a nice day that had rain in the forecast) often results in a most memorable and enJOYable visit.
 We will temporarily close some rides and our water park features while there is thunder or lightning in the area.

 Snow can be a part of our Christmastime season, and it usually adds to the holiday spirit.
 Usually, we are able to plow and shovel the snow away to give a wonderful sense of the holidays.
-Snow, rain, and freezing temperatures may limit the operation of some rides (such as You Tubing, Rudy’s Roller Coaster, Poogee Penguin’s Spin Out Coaster, or possibly others) while having little impact on other features and attractions.
-It has been necessary to close the park only once in over twenty years of Christmastime celebrations, due to an incredible overnight dumping of beautiful snow!
+Snow, rain, and freezing temperatures may limit the operation of some rides (such as You Tubing, Rudy’s Roller Coaster, Poogee Penguin’s Spin Out Coaster, the Christmas Ferris Wheel, or possibly others) while having little impact on other features and attractions.

 What are "Rein-Checks?"

-“Rein-checks” are return-admission tickets sometimes issued if stormy weather unexpectedly ends your day during your first four hours; precipitation must be hard and steady for at least 30 minutes with no let-up in sight.
+“Rein-checks” are return-admission tickets sometimes issued if stormy weather unexpectedly ends your day shortly after arrival; precipitation must be hard and steady for an extended period of time with no let-up in sight.
 Sorry, no refunds.
-For guests who enter during the final three hours of the day, their ‘return pass’ serves as their rein-check.

 Is there a charge for parking?